celer-network/intent-rfq-mm/doc/mm.md

 freezetime = 200
 ```
 You can use different account for each chain or just use one account for all chains.
 For a local account, fill `keystore` and `passphrase`. `keystore` should be set to path of your
-keystore file relative to `.peti-rfq-mm` floder.
+keystore file relative to `.intent-rfq-mm` floder.
 For an external account, read the following guide.
 >**EXTERNAL ACCOUNT GUIDE.** First of all, this is a feature of light-MM.
 Since default MM will send tx for itself, a `lp` with hot key is required. (*External accounts as `lp`s with one specific local account for sending txs is possible.
 Customize your own MM and welcome any PRs*.)
 To use an external account(e.g. a contract that holds tokens), let `keystore` and `passphrase` be empty and set `address` to the address of the external account. **Most importantly, somehow let this external account call [registerAllowedSigner](https://github.com/celer-network/sgn-v2-contracts/blob/9ce8ffe13389415a53e2c38838da1b99689d40f0/contracts/message/apps/RFQ.sol#L316) of RFQ contract on specific chain with the address of `requestsigner`.**

 For each token, `address`, `symbol`, `decimals` and `freezetime` are required, while `amount` and `approve` are optional.